IDizor/DemeoTuner/README.md

 - Disable auto-delete for saved checkpoints;
 - Mass effect for Courage Shanty bard ability;
 - No penalty for Healing Potion for downed allies;
+- Disconnected player can make a turn when reconnected;
 - and more.

 ## Installation